Last Updated on February 23, 2021 by Julia Wilson

 - Place your palm flat against his/her lower chest directly behind the left front elbow to feel for a heartbeat.

 - Observe the rise and fall of the chest.

 - Feel for a pulse.
 To do this, feel for the femoral artery which is located close to the surface on the inside of the thigh at the groin.

 - Pinch your cat firmly between the toes to check for a response.

 - Feel for breath on the palm of your hand or your cheek.

-Open the cat’s mouth and clear secretions or possible foreign body with your finger.
-If found, remove.
-If you cannot reach it with your finger or tongs, you will have to use the Heimlich maneuver.
+- Open the cat’s mouth and clear secretions or remove any foreign body with your finger.
+In situations where this is not possible, it will be necessary to perform the Heimlich maneuver.